cllopes/reactathon/material/3_redux/1_redux_basics/reducers.md

 #### Updating Value with Slice + Concat

-You can extend the Removing values approach to update an item by just appending the modified item in between the sliced first and second half of the original array.
+You can extend the removing values approach to update an item by just appending the modified item in between the sliced first and second half of the original array.

 ```javascript 1.8